qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/data-model.md

 CodeSample:DataModelDeclare

-Checkout the model definition.
+Check out the model definition.
 We just declared a simple string property <span class="inline-code">Name</span>.
 In real life data could come from a database or maybe from an API call.
 In this tutorial we just use the JSON format.
 Load the sample in the sandbox, edit the name in the 'JSON model data' field & run it to see the results.

 Yeah, it doesn't do much, it just outputs the JSON model itself.